Image: Waterhouse, John William; Hylas and the Nymphs; Manchester Art Gallery; http://www.artuk.org/artworks/hylas-and-the-nymphs-206346

 He paused in his sharpening.
 ‘But I am a man nonetheless.
 With Father dead, I am all there is.’

-She sat up straight and clasped her hands to her knees.
+She sat up straight and clasped her knees.
 ‘I am useful.
 I am skilled with the arrow.
 I can throw a dagger and pierce an apple over thirty feet away.
 You’ve seen me.’
 She jabbed a finger at him.
 ‘Let’s see the men in the village do that.’

 He looked at her with his mossy green eyes, the same as hers.
 They were twins: the same dark, wavy hair, the same olive skin, the same full lips.
 But that was where the similarities ended.
 When they were children it was hard to tell them apart.
 Jaslyn had worn her hair short like Aidan’s, and she had been fast and strong, faster and stronger than her little brother.
 But recently—